kbaistrocchi/RedAcademy-HTML-CSS-Quiz/README.md

 In an attempt to get accurate spacing and font sizing I downloaded a trial version of xScope and tried out the Ruler, Loupe and Overlay tools.

 I also tried Chrome's PixelPerfect browser extension to overlay screenshots of the .jpg file on top of my working site.
 This was probably the most helpful way to find font-sizes and spacing.

+I did not include a .gitignore file as I was unsure which files were to be ignored.